speedy012/chair-kidz-mod-3-challenge-practice/README.md

 ### The API

-Navigate into the `chair-kidz-backend` folder in this repository, run `bundle install`, then `rails db:setup` to create your database and the starting seeded information, and then `rails s` to get the server going.
+Navigate into the `chair-kidz-backend` folder in this repository, run `bundle install`, then `rails db:setup` to create your database and seed the initial data, and then `rails s` to get the server going.
 You will be making all requests to your locally hosted server at port 3000.

 #### GET `/kids`